 None of the households in Winston-Salem, NC reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-The largest universities in Winston-Salem, NC are Wake Forest University (2,700 degrees awarded in 2020), Forsyth Technical Community College (2,225 degrees), and Davidson County Community College (1,783 degrees).
+The largest universities in Winston-Salem, NC are Wake Forest University (2,875 degrees awarded in 2021), Forsyth Technical Community College (2,569 degrees), and Davidson-Davie Community College (1,400 degrees).

-In 2020, the median property value in Winston-Salem, NC was $157,700, and the homeownership rate was 67.9%.
-Most people in Winston-Salem, NC drove alone to work, and the average commute time was 24 minutes.
+Most people in Winston-Salem, NC drove alone to work, and the average commute time was 24.1 minutes.
 The average car ownership in Winston-Salem, NC was 2 cars per household.